Hellmouth: Later depictions

-In general the motif had fallen from favour in Italy and the Netherlands by the late 14th century, and is rarely seen in the many artworks representing the Last Judgement in Early Netherlandish painting, but in the late medieval works by Hieronymous Bosch and his followers, where the wide interior of Hell is shown, there is often a Hellmouth leading to some special compartment.
-It continued in use in Germany and France.
-The Hellmouth appears, swallowing a bishop, at bottom left in The Four Horsemen of the Apocalypse, a famous woodcut by Albrecht Dürer (c.
+In general, hellmouths appear less frequently in Italy by the late 14th century.
+In Northern European works by Hieronymous Bosch and his followers, where the wide interior of Hell is shown, a hellmouth is sometimes included.
+A hellmouth appears, swallowing a bishop, at bottom left in The Four Horsemen of the Apocalypse, a famous woodcut by Albrecht Dürer (c.
 1497–98).

-Greek painters were the exception to the decline in the depiction of Hellmouth.
-Painters of the Cretan School and the Heptanese School continued to depict variations of Hellmouth in their Last Judgement pieces, where the style was common in works that continued to follow the maniera greca.
-Georgios Klontzas (1535–1608) created a significant amount of works depicting Hellmouth, some include The Last Judgment and The Last Judgement Triptych.
-Other works featuring Hellmouth were completed by Frantzeskos Kavertzas in 1641 entitled The Last Judgment and Leos Moskos in 1653, entitled The Last Judgment.
+Greek painters were the exception to the decline in the depiction of hellmouth.
+Painters of the Cretan School and the Heptanese School continued to depict variations of hellmouths in their Last Judgement imagery.
+Georgios Klontzas (1535–1608) created a significant amount of works depicting hellmouths, some include The Last Judgment and The Last Judgement Triptych.
+Other works featuring hellmouth were completed by Frantzeskos Kavertzas in 1641 entitled The Last Judgment and Leos Moskos in 1653, entitled The Last Judgment.